cozmemis/Group18-Final-Report/README.md

 ## Problem Definition

 Our problem centers on predicting patient length of stay with initial information (PLOSWI) in a hospital setting.
 Our primary aim is to assist managerial decision-making processes within a single hospital or any healthcare facility providing inpatient care.
 Specifically, we seek to forecast the duration of a patient's stay upon admission, relying solely on data collected on the admission day, such as demographics, diagnosis, severity of illness, treatment procedure decision, and risk of mortality.
-Utilizing these simple yet essential pieces of information, our objective is to predict the length of stay for newly admitted patients.
+Our objective is to predict the length of stay for newly admitted patients.
 This predictive capability is vital for the hospital's capacity planning and resource allocation, ultimately leading to improved utilization and reduced costs.

 ![inpatient image](https://intermountainhealthcare.org/-/media/images/images-sc9/medical-specialties/behavioral-health/hospital-patient-16x9.ashx?mw=500)